msaf1980/graphite-clickhouse/README.md

 # Use daily data from index table.
 This is useful for installations with big count of short-lived series but can be slower in other cases
 index-use-daily = true
 index-timeout = "1m0s"
+# For how long the daemon will query index during metrics find (0 - look at global index)
+index-autocomplete-days = 0

 # `tagged` table from carbon-clickhouse.
 Required for seriesByTag
 tagged-table = ""